10 tips on how to find buyers on the European fresh fruit and vegetables market

 Tips:

-- Include the trade fairs Fruit Logistica in Berlin and Fruit Attraction in Madrid in your annual planning, because they are the principle trade events that gather most of the European fresh fruit and vegetables professionals.
-Also make use of their online exhibitor catalogues.
+- Include the trade fairs Fruit Logistica in Berlin and Fruit Attraction in Madrid in your annual schedule.
+These are the main trade events that gather most of the European fresh fruit and vegetable professionals.

-- Take into account that most of your potential buyers are present on trade fairs to sell and are less focused on buying.
-To get the most results out of your visit, you must prepare well, and try to make contacts and appointments up front.
-Read the tips on Doing Business for business etiquette and building relations.
+- Remember that most of your potential buyers will attend trade fairs to sell, so they will be less focused on buying.
+Read the Tips on doing business for business etiquette and building relations.

 - Rungismarket (Paris, France): the most famous wholesale market in France;